InvestmentSystems/function-pipe/doc/source/usage_df.rst

 .. image:: _static/usage_df_plot-b.png

 While this approach is illustrative, it is limited.
-Using simple linear composition, as above, it is not possible with the same set of functions to produce multiple plots with the same data, or both write plots and output DataFrames in Excel.
+Using simple linear composition, as above, it is not possible with the same set of functions to produce multiple plots with the same data, or both write plots and output ``DataFrame`` data in Excel.
 This and more is possible with ``PipeNode``.